lrvick/hyve/README.md

         <script src="hyve.js" type="text/javascript"></script>

-  2. Define a function to do somethign with incoming data
+  2. Define a function to do somethign with incoming data and run hyve.stream

     Simple echo of Twitter, Facebook, and Buzz with pure JS: